 William's father, Donald Ross Johnston, served on the Flower class corvette, HMCS North Bay, which performed convoy duty in the North Atlantic during 1944-45.

 February, 2016 -- Many thanks to National Archives military archivist Alex Comber for identifying and re-classifying most of these photos.
 The main problem is discovering where William Dalton Johnston actually served.
 Although he was technically a crew member of HMCS Niobe, that ship was a depot ship, and as such, loaned out crew to other ships on an as-required basis.
-Photo locations which had once been identified as HMCS Niobe, Alex Comber has identified as being taken on HMT Olympic, one of the two sister ships of RMS Titanic.
+Photo locations which had once been identified as HMCS Niobe, were identified by Alex Comber as being taken on HMT Olympic, one of the two sister ships of RMS Titanic.
 She was used as a troop carrier during WWI, and spent much of the war carying troops between Europe and Halifax.
 Other photos were taken on a ship much too small to have been either Niobe or Olympic, but was possibly a patrol ship, sweeper, or drifter, which has yet to be identified.
-In fact, the only photo which can be positively identified as HMCS Niobe is the group photo of 29 crew members, one of whom is almost certainly William Dalton Johnston.
+In fact, the only photo which can be positively identified as HMCS Niobe is the group photo of 29 crew members, with Bernard Maurice Cocquyt positively identified, and another who is almost certainly William Dalton Johnston.

 Photos were taken in Halifax harbour or at sea.
 The only person identified is William Dalton Johnston.

 World War 1 ships identified: RMS Aquitania, RHS Araguaya, HMS Berwick, HMS Cornwall, HMS Devonshire, CS Lord Kelvin, RMS Olympic, Trawler TR-1, and German U-Boat UC-97.